Our Story

 Jyotpreet (Preet) Kaur

-Preet has achieved her Post-Baccalaureate Diploma in Business Administration; a Post Graduate Diploma in International Business and Operation; a Masters of Infrastructure Engineering and Management; Bachelor of Technology (Civil Engineering); Diploma in Network Security and a Certification in Leadership for Safety Excellence by British Columbia Construction Safety Alliance.
+Preet holds an impressive educational background, including a Post-Baccalaureate Diploma in Business Administration, a Post Graduate Diploma in International Business and Operation, a Masters of Infrastructure Engineering and Management, a Bachelor of Technology in Civil Engineering, a Diploma in Network Security, and a Certification in Leadership for Safety Excellence by the British Columbia Construction Safety Alliance.

-Her skills and expertise focus on Project Management, Procurement Management, Contracts Management, Planning, Budgeting, Estimation, Preparation of Bids, and Project Claim Analysis.
+Preet's skills and expertise revolve around Project Management, Procurement Management, Contracts Management, Planning, Budgeting, Estimation, Preparation of Bids, and Project Claim Analysis.

-In her down time, Preet enjoys reading, swimming, learning new software's and building sciences.
-She is passionate about data science and contracts management and is eager to learn about Canadian Financial service industry.
+In her leisure time, Preet indulges in activities like reading, swimming, and exploring new software.
+She has a keen interest in building sciences, is passionate about data science, and is eager to delve into the intricacies of the Canadian financial service industry.

 Board Members